Skip to main content

 For admin roles, use scheduling, records, coordination, and customer communication.
 For operations, push workflow, reporting, team support, and problem-solving higher.

 A skills-based CV should feel focused, not defensive.
-Do not overstate your level just because the structure is different.
-The strongest version sounds practical, honest, and relevant, with clear examples that support each claim.
+Do not exaggerate your level just because the structure is different.
+The strongest versions sound practical, honest, and relevant, using clear examples to back up each claim.

 See Good direction